DavidAyotte/modforms_poly_rel/README.md

 ```

 This will only load the functions defined in `relation.sage` in your current session.
 To see the docstring of a given function, you can write `name_of_function?`.

-Note: this code was tested for [SageMath](https://www.sagemath.org/) version 9.0 and above.